Determining Number and Cost of Generalized Mycielskian Graphs: Introduction

 A coloring of the vertices of a graph $G$ with the colors $1,\ldots, d$ is called a \emph{$d$-distinguishing coloring} if no nontrivial automorphism of $G$ preserves the color classes.
 A graph is called \emph{$d$-distinguishable} if it has a $d$-distinguishing coloring.
 The distinguishing number of $G$, denoted $\dist(G)$, is the smallest number of colors necessary for a distinguishing coloring of $G$.
 Albertson and Collins introduced graph distinguishing in~\cite{AC1996}.
-Most of the work in graph distinguishing in the last few decades has proved that, for a large number of graph families, all but a finite number of members are 2-distinguishable.
+Independently in 1977 \cite{Ba1977}, Babai introduced the same definition but called it \emph{asymmetric coloring}.
+Here, we will continue the terminology of Albertson and Collins.
+Most of the work in graph distinguishing in the last few decades has proved that for a large number of graph families, all but a finite number of members are 2-distinguishable.
 Examples of such families of finite graphs include: hypercubes $Q_n$ with $n\geq 4$~\cite{BC2004}, Cartesian powers $G^n$ for a connected graph $G\ne K_2,K_3$ and $n\geq 2$~\cite{A2005, IK2006,KZ2007}, and Kneser graphs $K_{n:k}$ with $n\geq 6, k\geq 2$~\cite{AB2007}.
 Examples of such families of infinite graphs include: the denumerable random graph~\cite{IKT2007}, the infinite hypercube~\cite{IKT2007}, and denumerable vertex-transitive graphs of connectivity 1~\cite{STW2012}.

 In 2007, Imrich~\cite{IW} asked whether distinguishing could be refined to provide more information within the class of 2-distinguishable graphs.
 In response, Boutin~\cite{B2008} defined the \emph{cost of 2-distinguishing} a 2-distinguishable graph $G$ to be the minimum size of a color class over all 2-distinguishing colorings of $G$.
 The cost of 2-distinguishing $G$ is denoted $\rho(G)$.